Why do some people sacrifice their lives for others?

 Community, country, ethnicity, religion, etc. can be thought of as extended families.
 Though not all people in your country will be closely related to you, there’s a good chance that they’re more related to you than, say, people from a different country.

 Thus, when a soldier sacrifices his life for his country, he knows he’s doing it for his own kin.
-When a suicide bomber lays down his life he’s doing so for the benefit of his extended family which in this case might be his community or religion.
+When a suicide bomber lays down his life he’s doing so for the benefit of his extended family, which in this case might be his community.

-This is why people within a country, community, and religion refer to each other as “brothers and sisters”, even if they’re not related.
-It exploits our psychological mechanisms to help, cooperate and bond with our closest kin. (see Why do we say “bro” to someone who’s not our brother)
+This is why people within a country and community refer to each other as “brothers and sisters”, even if they’re not related.
+It exploits our psychological mechanisms to help, cooperate and bond with our closest kin.

 Sacrificing one’s life for a complete stranger